MekongDelta-mind/llm-playbooks/README.md

 ### The `llm_playbooks` library

 This library will contain material for the book 'Designing Large Language Model Applications', along with a collection of tools and utils for working with LLMs, that is used across our projects.
-Full version launching on June 1!
+Full version launching on July 1!
 Apologies for the delay and thank you for your patience.